gcruzsolano/prep/teachers/README.md

 ## Time

-The amount of time required to pass this
+The amount of time required to pass off the prep skills depends on the student’s work outside of class and age.
+Some students finish all of the requirements in literally one 90-minute class.
+Others spend more than two months.
+A few require and entire semester (16 weeks of 90-minute classes).
+Students always have the option of remaining in Prep for the rest of the semester doing other activities (under Extra) but can move into Fundamentals immediately when they are ready if they wish.

 ## Rubrics